 I once witnessed an incredible example a few years ago.
 A young lady, beautiful and intelligent with a wonderful soul caught her “unremorseful” boyfriend in bed with another woman.
-Yes, very cliche, I know.
-However, after she ranted, lost her cool, promised hell and the irrevocable decision to end the relationship, she later called him in tears, begging and demanding that he come back to her, for she had forgiven him already and was willing to move forward.
+After a week of ranting and losing her cool with the promise of hell and the irrevocable decision to end the relationship, she called him in tears, begging and demanding that he come back to her, for she had forgiven him already and was willing to move forward.

 This might sound a little bit outlandish, but the majority of the human race is guilty of this lack of control over how we feel.
 What the lady did had nothing to do with being the matured one in the relationship, neither was it the best way to salvage what they had lost.